Chapters

 Foreword

 Foreword Gregory Nagy {ix} The Language of Heroes: Speech and Performance in the “Iliad,” by Richard P. Martin, inaugurates the “Myth and Poetics” series.
-My goal, as series editor, is to encourage work that will help integrate literary criticism with the approaches of cultural anthropology and… Read more
+My goal, as series editor, is to encourage work that will help integrate literary criticism with the approaches of cultural anthropology and that will pay special attention to problems concerning the nexus of ritual and myth.
+For such an undertaking, we… Read more

 Preface